iONinja/io-games-data/README.md

 ## Using

 You can clone or download this repository, and access the data in `data.json`.
-It contains and array of objects with data about io games such as name, URL and thumbnail.
+It contains an array of objects with data about io games such as name, URL and thumbnail.

 ## Format